-So basically, if you know you need treatment but can wait a while (30 days for a filling and 90 days for restorative work), WPA will cover you whereas many other insurers won’t.
+So basically, if you know you need treatment but can wait a while (30 days for restorative work), WPA will cover you whereas many other insurers won’t.

 Level 1 cover allows you to see any NHS dentist for general dental treatment.
 In an emergency you may also see a private dentist for the immediate care needed.

 There are no upper limits for the amount paid out for NHS treatment and 100% of your costs are reimbursed, making this possibly the most generous NHS dental policy on the market.

 Annual premiums start from £132.60, which is higher than many other policies.
 However, it wouldn’t take much for you to break even seeing as NHS charges for 2018/19 are:

 - £21.60 for a checkup, scale & polish and preventative care